Emil Gorovets

 He moved to the United States upon the invitation of New York mayor Edward Koch and a 7-year offer from Der Arbeter Ring.
 Gorovets also made a point of coming back to Israel, made an all-Israel tour of 22 concerts in the span of one month before returning to the United States.
 He also worked as a singing teacher and gave many concerts mainly at Manhattan's best known Russian restaurant the "Balalaika" as main soloist of the venue.
 However it was a big step back from his star status in the Soviet Union.
 He also worked at a Jewish radio station, that aired three times a week.
 He gradually built up new audiences through self-penned new songs.
 He also made Russian covers of well-known Yiddish-language classics.
 He also promoted Yiddish ("Mameloshn" – Yiddish for "native language", literally "mother's tongue") on the radio WMNB, and on the radio Надежда ("Hope").

 Through the emigration of Soviet Yiddish population, he gained great popularity in Israel through pop tunes that spanned from Israel to Jewish communities in America and Western Europe, thus introducing to them the Yiddish culture from the Soviet era.

 Living in a high-rise complex in Manhattan's East River on the shore, he turned one of the three rooms into a studio, where he recorded a significant number of old song remakes and some new songs in many languages, even some operatic arias.

-In 1989, he made a comeback in Moscow, where he received goog-enough promotion and his songs were broadcast on Russian all-union radios.
+In 1989, he made a comeback in Moscow, where he received a good-enough promotion, and his songs were broadcast on Russian all-union radios.

-After the death of his wife, he dedicated a song lyric to her.
-Then he met Irina who had just immigrated from Moscow.
+After the death of his wife, he dedicated a song to her.
+Then he met Irina, who had just immigrated from Moscow.
 She became his third wife.
 He spent the rest of his life releasing some records, arranging for concerts associated with Jewish performers, and even wrote songs for others.

 Gorovets died in 2001 in New York at the age of 79 and was buried in a cemetery in New Jersey alongside his earlier wife Margaret Polonsky.